Area of Focus

 Economics Field Study Program

-The Economics Field Study Program offers students an opportunity to integrate academic theory with hands-on work experience.
-Each quarter opportunities are available for students to earn academic credit while working in the local community (Economics 193) and earn credit for the practice: service learning (PR-S) general education requirement.
-Students will work in a business setting where they are trained and supervised by a professional in their area of interest.
+The Economics Field Study Program (ECON 193/193F) allows students to integrate academic theory with hands-on work experience while earning academic credit and satisfying their service learning (PR-S) general education requirement.
+Students secure field study internships with a local community business or organization, and are trained and supervised by a professional in a business setting.
 An economics faculty member sponsors each student's field placement, providing guidance and encouraging them to blend the knowledge acquired in economics courses with the training they receive in the field placement.
 Students have completed projects in marketing, financial analysis, data analysis, accounting, human resources, and international trade.
 They have conducted research on issues involving monetary trends, public policy, and the problems of small businesses.

 The program is open to junior and senior declared economics majors in good standing.
 Students must prepare for field study a quarter in advance, in consultation with the field studies program coordinator.
-For further information, contact the Economics Field Studies Program Coordinator via econintern@ucsc.edu.
+For further information, see our webpage (link above) and contact the Economics Field Studies Program Coordinator via econintern@ucsc.edu.

 Education Field Program